MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

         .. container:: m-col-l-8

-            And all of this transformation are magically handled by the OCIO config, the artist only specify what display is he using by modifying the view-transform colorspace.
+            And all of these transformation are magically handled by the OCIO config, the artist only specify what display is he using by modifying the view-transform colorspace.